Voluntary Disclosure: Unfiled Returns

 2. Settlement Agreements

-A written settlement agreement will be executed whenever a penalty is waived or the number of periods for which returns must be filed is reduced pursuant to this policy.
+A written settlement agreement must be executed whenever a penalty is waived or the number of periods for which returns must be filed is reduced pursuant to this policy.
 Persons may remain anonymous until a settlement agreement is reached.
 All settlement agreements shall include provisions reserving the Department of Revenue's right to:

 1. Audit factual representations made as part of the agreement and to void the agreement where facts are misrepresented.
 Also, see II.C.2.a. and b. below.